alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

    - CPP (Canada Pension Plan)

    - EI (Employment Insurance)

    - Income Tax (based on TD1 form)

 * Confirm Employment Agreement & Start Date

 🍁 Compliance & Record Keeping

-- Employers in Canada are responsible for keeping accurate records of employee data, pay stubs, deductions, and remittances for at least 6 years.
+* Employers in Canada are responsible for keeping accurate records of employee data, pay stubs, deductions, and remittances for at least 6 years.

-- If audited by CRA, these documents must be readily available.
+* If audited by CRA, these documents must be readily available.

-- Employers must also provide T4 slips by end of February each year to summarize annual earnings and deductions for tax filing.
+* Employers must also provide T4 slips by end of February each year to summarize annual earnings and deductions for tax filing.
-Let me know if you want a sample checklist or onboarding template tailored to a specific province or industry—I'd be happy to help set that up.

 Employment Standards Requirements
 =================================